triple4t/ai-interview/voice assistant/backend/README.md

 ## Database

-The application uses SQLite by default.
-The database file will be created automatically when you first run the application.
+The application uses PostgreSQL as the default database.
+Make sure you have PostgreSQL installed and running, and that the database `interview_assistant` exists.

 ## Frontend Integration